abarker/typped/doc/sphinx_docs/dispatching.rst

 ``example_stdfun_lookahead.py``.

 In this example the ``PrattParser`` class is extended by creating a subclass with additional methods.
+In particular, a general method is added which parses standard functions.
+If a general method is not required then the code could instead just define the handler and preconditions function and call ``def_construct``.

-It is not strictly necessary to create a subclass, however.
-An ordinary function can also be used just by renaming the ``self`` variable to something like ``parser`` and then explicitly passing in a parser instance when calling it.
-Extending the class has the advantage that the newer methods are accessed in the same way as the built-in ones and can be easily accessed in the parser instance's namespace.
+For a general parsing method it is not strictly necessary to create a subclass of ``PrattParser``.
+An ordinary function can also be used.
+Just rename the ``self`` variable to something like ``parser`` and explicitly pass in a parser instance when calling it.
+Extending the class has the advantage that the newer methods are called in the same way as the built-in ones, and the parser instance's namespace is convenient for accessing the function.

 In this example the method ``def_stdfun_lookahead`` is added to the ``PrattParser``.
 This is only an example, since the ``PrattParser`` class